 Emotional preparedness to adopt a child is difficult to prove, but it’s one of the most important requirements for adopting a child in Oklahoma.
 If you meet the emotional requirements to adopt in Oklahoma, it’s seen as one of the best indicators that your adoption will proceed successfully.
 These emotional requirements for prospective adoptive parents include:

 Letting go of the expectations of having a biological child so that you can embrace the “unknowns” of adoption.

 Getting in synch with your spouse about your adoption goals, your parenting techniques and your feelings about adoption before beginning the adoption process.

 Emotionally preparing yourself for the unique benefits and challenges of the Oklahoma adoption process and raising adopted children.

 Educating yourself about how to maintain post-adoption relationships with your child’s birth family.

 Staying committed to the OK adoption process throughout all of its ups and downs.

-Do you think you might meet the qualifications for adoption in Oklahoma?
+Do you think you might meet our agency's qualifications for adoption in Oklahoma?
+And are you ready to start the adoption process today?
 Contact us at 1-800-ADOPTION now, or request free adoption information online.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.